 It is in Las Vegas that we really see the bold geometric prints and clashing colours of the 1960s come alive in geometric wallpaper patterns and prints.

-Most of the décor cleverly gives a nod to the chess board with it’s chequered designs and grid like patterns.
+Most of the décor cleverly gives a nod to the chess board with its chequered designs and grid-like patterns.

-We were being showcased to a riot of wild jungle wallpaper, palm leaf headboards and pinks and greens working harmoniously together with its eclectically tropical designs.
+We were being showcased a riot of wild jungle wallpaper, palm leaf headboards and pinks and greens working harmoniously together with its eclectically tropical interior designs.

 Paris Hotel Room

 As you would expect to happen in Paris, the décor takes it down a notch or two and has an air of sophistication.

 As Beth appears to be growing up in front of our eyes, so does the décor with opulent and decorative art, curved furniture, floral and leaf patterns and a more sophisticated colour palette.

 And last, but not least, I couldn’t end this blog post without adding a chess board and inspired accessories!
-I already have my board on order….

 We thoroughly enjoyed watching The Queen’s Gambit and in particular, I loved seeing all the sets of the 1960s come to life.